-The Directors are pleased to present the audited consolidated financial statements for MobilityOne Limited for the year ended 31 December 2020.
+The Directors are pleased to present the audited consolidated financial statements for MobilityOne Limited for the year ended 31 December 2021.

-For the financial year ended 31 December 2020, the Group achieved an increase in revenue to £246.7 million (31 December 2019: revenue of £169.4 million).
-This reflects a 45.6% increase and was mainly due to the strong growth of the Group's e-payment business in Malaysia, in particular, the Group's mobile phone prepaid airtime reload and bill payment business through the Group's banking channels (i.e. mobile banking and internet banking) with 10 banks and third parties' e-wallets.
+In the financial year ended 31 December 2021, the Group continued to grow its e-payment business in Malaysia and the revenue increased by £9.03 million to £255.71 million (year ended 31 December 2020: revenue of £246.67 million) due to the continued growth of the Group's e-payment business in Malaysia.
+The revenue growth was mainly as a result of higher sales that were recorded in the Group's mobile phone prepaid airtime reload and bill payment business through the Group's banking channels (i.e. mobile banking and internet banking), third parties' e-wallet and electronic data capture terminals.